 Take the sugar and the rice vinegar and cook it in low heat until the sugar dissolves, then let it cool down.
 While your rice is still hot, move it to a large wooden bowl.
-Start sprinkling the the rice vinegar mixture in small amounts in vertical and horizontal motions.
+Start sprinkling the rice vinegar mixture in small amounts in vertical and horizontal motions.
 This will ensure the correct distribution.
-Always avoid pouring the vinegar since the rice wont be properly coated and it will clump up.
+Always avoid pouring the vinegar since the rice won’t be properly coated and it will clump up.
 By the time you are done applying the liquid, your rice should be cooler but not cold.
 Hot rice sushi will give you problems when assembling the rolls.
 Once it cools down, it should be shiny and sticky and ready for use.
 Avoid refrigerating sushi rice since it hardens up.

 Your vegetables should be sliced a thinly as possible.
-You can actually use a slicer for this and afterwards arrange them orderly since you will be picking them one at a time.
+You can actually use a slicer for this and afterward arrange them orderly since you will be picking them one at a time.
 Regarding the fish, your safest bet is to use tuna or salmon which are easy to work with.
 A rectangular cut is most common and is usable on all fish.
 Hold the fish on the bias and start with the heel of the knife.

 First off grab a bowl and put some water with vinegar in it.
 This will avoid the rice sticking to your hand which is one of the biggest problem rookies encounter.
 Cover your bamboo mat with plastic wrap to prevent rice from sticking to it.
 Position a half sheet of Nori shiny side down on your bamboo mat.
 Cover bottom three-quarters of Nori sheet with thin layer of rice, leaving the top quarter of the Nori sheet empty.
 Then proceed to make a groove all the way through the length of the rice.
-Set you vegetables and fish in the groove on top of rice on the bottom third of the Nori sheet.
+Set your vegetables and fish in the groove on top of rice on the bottom third of the Nori sheet.
 Start rolling your sushi roll by putting the tips of the four fingers of each hand on top of sushi ingredients to hold them in place.
 Then keep both thumbs on the back of the bamboo rolling mat closest to you.
 Push the mat forward until the mat is completely around the sushi roll and until the top and bottom edges of the Nori meet.
-Take you fingers out and roll away although remember to be gentle and use the mat to give the roll it’s proper form.
-Once you rolls is ready let it sit for a couple of minutes in order for it to fully stick together.
-The correct way to cut the roll is the following: Cut it in half, then set both halves one under the other and cut them in 3 parts.
-You should ended up with six sushi morsels.
+Take your fingers out and roll away although remember to be gentle and use the mat to give the roll it’s proper form.
+Once your rolls are ready let it sit for a couple of minutes in order for it to fully stick together.
+The correct way to cut the roll is the following: Cut it in half, then set both halves one under the other and cut them into 3 parts.
+You should end up with six sushi morsels.